Comparisons of two-stage models for flood mitigation of electrical substations: Modeling

 Lastly, the MWS bound is formulated similarly to the RO model but rather lets the first-stage decisions $\bs{x}$ be postponed until after the uncertainty is realized.
 It is formulated as

 In the same way that the EWS bound is formulated as a relaxation of the SP model, the MWS bound is formulated as a relaxation of the RO model and thus serves as a lower bound.

 Because the RO model is agnostic to the probability distribution of the scenarios (if one even exists), the mathematical analogues of the VSS and EVPI are not philosophically consistent with the perspective that nature is adversarial.
 As such, the MMV bound ought to be viewed simply as the performance that results from implementing $\widehat{\bs{x}}$.
 Similarly, the MWS bound ought to be viewed simply as a computationally inexpensive lower bound on the RO model's objective value.
-Such a bound is useful as it allows one to quickly, though crudely, gauge if a mitigation solution is nearly optimal without having to actually solve the RO model.